-To adjust the clock/gate signal delay, the Signal Studio software sends a marker rotate SCPI command to the ESG baseband generator.
-The marker rotate feature currently only exists in the Signal Studio for Bluetooth software.
+To adjust the clock/gate signal delay, the Signal Studio software sends a Marker Rotate SCPI command to the ESG dual arbitrary waveform generator.
+The Marker Rotate feature currently only exists in the Bluetooth Signal Studio software.
 There is no equivalent soft key available in the ESG dual arb menu.
-The marker rotate SCPI command can also be used when setting up custom SCPI based test routines.
+The Marker Rotate SCPI command can also be used when setting up custom SCPI based test routines.
 The command and description are provided below for reference.